Laser Skin Resurfacing

 - Hyperpigmentation, and more rarely, hypopigmentation, may result in the laser-treated areas.
 In general, the hyperpigmented areas may be treated with bleaching cream to speed fading of the pigment.
-In addition, the patient is advised to use broad-spectrum sunscreens for weeks before and after the treatment to prevent pigmentary changes.
+In addition, you should use broad-spectrum sunscreens for weeks before and after the treatment to prevent pigmentary changes.

-- Reactivation of a herpes simplex cold sore may occur, especially after laser skin resurfacing around the mouth.
-You can prevent this by asking your doctor for an antiviral medication, which you can begin taking before your surgery and continue taking 7 to 10 days after laser resurfacing.
+- Reactivation of a herpes simplex cold sore may occur, especially after laser skin resurfacing around your mouth.
+You can prevent this by asking your doctor for an antiviral medication, which you can begin taking before your surgery and continue taking for seven to 10 days after laser resurfacing.

-- You can also prevent bacterial infections by taking an antibiotic prior to the surgery and continuing to take it for 7 to 10 days afterwards.
+- You can also prevent bacterial infections by taking an antibiotic before the surgery and continuing to take it for seven to 10 days afterwards.

 - You should expect swelling after laser skin resurfacing.
-Oral steroids can be prescribed to manage swelling around the eyes.
+Oral steroids can be prescribed to manage swelling around your eyes.

 - Scarring after laser skin resurfacing, although very rare, may occur in laser-treated areas.